orcfax/docs/docs/orcfax-solution/roadmap.md

 the primary source data was collected and validated, including message signature verifications, as part of a robust data provenance trail.

-### V1 Phase
+### v1 phase

 #### Protocol upgrade

-Not only did running our first version of the protocol live on Mainnet provide the team with valuable experience, it was also an incredible opportunity to receive feedback from Cardano projects which tested the v0 ADA-USD feed.
+Not only did running our first version of the protocol live on mainnet provide the team with valuable experience, it was also an incredible opportunity to receive feedback from Cardano projects which tested the v0 ADA-USD feed.

-We then used our experience and integrator feedback to upgrade the Orcfax protocol for more efficient on-chain data parsing, reduced transaction costs, and to improve the trust and security model.
+We used our experience and integrator feedback to upgrade the Orcfax protocol for more efficient on-chain data parsing, reduced transaction costs, and to improve the trust and security model.